-An oil tanker truck driver needs to obtain a commercial driver’s license, or CDL.
+An oil tanker truck driver needs to obtain a commercial driver’s license or CDL.
 The requirements for a CDL vary from state to state.
 In Texas, anyone who wants a CDL will first need a valid standard driver’s license, then they’ll need to take a knowledge test and driving test.
 CDL applicants also need to pass a basic vision test and a medical exam.

 After obtaining their CDL, anyone wishing to drive an oil tanker truck will need to add two endorsements to their license.
 The first is a tanker truck endorsement, which allows commercial drivers to transport liquid materials.
 Fuel truck drivers also need an endorsement for handling hazardous materials.

 Fuel truck drivers have to complete an additional test to get the tank truck endorsement and the hazardous materials endorsement.
-Drivers will also need to undergo a state and federal background check to obtain their hazardous materials endorsement.
+Drivers will also need to undergo state and federal background checks to obtain their hazardous materials endorsement.
 However, neither the tank truck endorsement nor the hazardous materials endorsement requires an additional driving test.
 Tanker trucks that transport hazardous materials have higher liability insurance requirements as well because of the potential damage a hazardous materials spill can cause if the truck crashes.

 Common Causes of Oil Tanker Truck Accidents